 Time To Talk

-Thursday 1 February is Time To Change's 'Time To Talk' day.
-Ben is spreading the word, encouraging us that mental health is something we can all talk about.
+On Time To Change's 'Time To Talk' day, Ben is spreading the word, encouraging us that mental health is something we can all talk about.

 In Britain today, mental health gets a lot more media attention then when I was growing up.
 Far more people have a basic understanding of mental health conditions but we often forget about the importance of the conversations we have with each other.